frictionlessdata/tableschema-py/README.md

 - SQL Storage - https://github.com/frictionlessdata/jsontableschema-sql-py

 ### CLI

+> CLI is not a part of SemVer versionning.
+If you use it programatically please pin concrete `goodtables` version to your requirements file.

 JSON Table Schema features a CLI called `jsontableschema`.
 This CLI exposes the `infer` and `validate` functions for command line use.